techlahoma/oklathon/README.md

 - **[Techlahoma](https://www.techlahoma.org/)**: a professional network of more than 5,000 information technology workers, hobbyists, students, teachers, and future technologists.
 - **[IMMY](https://immy.com/)**: a rapidly growing in-vitro diagnostic manufacturer and global leader in fungal diseases, providing diagnostic solutions and products to over 80 countries to enhance patient care and therapy.
+- **[Filebase](https://filebase.com/)**: The InterPlanetary Development Platform.
+From IPFS pinning to dedicated IPFS gateways and IPNS names, Filebase provides all the tools you need to build the best decentralized applications.

 ## More Sponsors are always needed